facebook/FAI-PEP/ailab/README.md

-# Launch Benchmark Remotely
+# Setup Lab and Launch Benchmark Remotely

-You can set up a server and and launch the benchmark run remotely.
+By setting up a lab, you can set up a server with benchmarking devices connected, and submit benchmarking jobs remote from another machine.
+We rely on Django, uWSGI and nginx for setting up the lab.
+In the README, we'll walk through how to setup the lab server, start the lab, and submit jobs to the lab remotely from another machine.

 ## Server Setup